 - what grain farmers grow for the crust

 - the dairy cows that give milk to make the cheese

 There will be large farm equipment and live animals for students to experience.
 In a unique and entertaining way, visitors to the Slice of Agriculture field trip quickly learn they would not be able to enjoy their favorite food without a farmer.
 Students also learn about how farmers and ranchers work to protect the environment.

 Slice of Ag Location

 The field trip can be scheduled for a morning or afternoon session that lasts about 2 1/2 hours.
-In addition to the hands on learning stations, each student will receive a slice of pizza, vegetables, and carton of milk.
+In addition to the hands-on learning stations, each student will receive a slice of pizza, vegetables, and a carton of milk.
 And, because of generous donors and sponsors who help reduce our costs and reimburse your school's busing charges, the only additional cost to students and teachers will be a $2 per participant fee.

 There are only a limited number of spaces for classes.
-These will be filled on a first come first served basis.
+These will be filled on a first-come first-served basis.
 If you would like to participate, please complete and return the following registration form.

 Questions?
 Contact Us